 Knox is becoming a less affordable place to live.
-The Knox median house price passed the metropolitan Melbourne average for the first time in 2014 and remains higher.
-In Knox half of all houses in Knox cost \$653,000 or more, compared to level of \$527,450 across Melbourne overall.
-In fact, Knox experienced the fourth largest percentage increase in median house price of all metropolitan municipalities over the five years to 2014.4
+The Knox median house price passed the metropolitan Melbourne average for the first time in 2014.
+In 2017, half of all houses in Knox cost \$740,000 or more, compared to \$575,000 across Melbourne.
+Knox experienced the tenth largest percentage increase in median house price of all metropolitan municipalities over the five years to 2017 (55.5%).
+This is three times the increase in the median house price for metropolitan Melbourne overall (18.6%).

-However, the growth in median household income has failed to match the pace of rising house prices.
+Growth in median household income has failed to match the pace of rising house prices.
 The median house price in Knox increased by 52% from 2006-2011, but median household income only rose by 20% over the same period.
-Figure 2 shows that these figures represents the continuation of trend that has been accelerating over the last 20 years.
-The cost of a dwelling affordable for the 'typical' Knox household5 was calculated at \$380,000 in 2014, compared with a median house price locally of \$540,000.
-This represents an 'affordability gap' of 30%.
-As is true across Melbourne generally, average household income is no longer high enough to comfortably service the mortgage on an average house in Knox.
+The gap continues to grow with the most recent data indicating a 49% increase in median house price in Knox between 2011 and 2016, compared with an 11.5% growth in median household income over the same period.
+The latest figures continue a trend that has been accelerating over the last 20 years.
+The cost of a dwelling affordable for the 'typical' Knox household4 was calculated at \$414,000 in 2016, compared with a median house price locally of \$716,250.
+This represents an 'affordability gap' of 42% which is beginning to widen again after signs of improvement in 2014 (Figure 3) As across Melbourne generally, average household income is no longer high enough to comfortably service the mortgage on an average house in Knox.